nghia-vo/sarepy/doc/source/toc/section3.rst

 We will analyse implementations of the methods relied on the assumption 1, 2, and 4 in details to understand the pros and cons of each method, to know how to use them efficiently and how to improve them.
-As there are many methods for removing stripe artifacts and each of them works best on the certain types of stripes, a rule of thumb is that users need to assess: the quality of a flat-field image; sizes of stripe artifacts; the dynamic range of sinogram intensities; and intensity profiles of pixels inside stripes in comparison to their neighbors; to find the best combination of methods.
+Because there are many methods for removing stripe artifacts and each of them works best on the certain types of stripes, to find the best combination of methods users need to assess: the quality of a flat-field image; sizes of stripe artifacts; the dynamic range of intensities; and intensity profiles of pixels inside stripes in comparison to their neighbors...

 .. toctree::